Chapter 1: This Venerable One is Dead

 Xue Meng climbed to the top of the peak alone, where Mo Ran’s majestic palace was lit with a peaceful candlelight in the night.

 He suddenly saw three graves before Heaven-Piercing Tower.
-When he got closer, he saw that grass had grown and covered the first grave, and on the headstone, eight large words had been carved in a childish, crooked scrawl:
+When he got closer, he saw that grass had grown and covered the first grave, and on the headstone, eight large words had been carved in a childish, crooked scrawl: “Grave of the Steamed Noble Consort Chu.”

 Opposite to this “Steamed Noble Consort,” the second grave was newly dug, the earth only just filled.
-Carved on the headstone were the words:
+Carved on the headstone were the words: “Grave of the Deep-Fried Empress Song.”

 “…”

-Xue Meng was speechless.
-If it were more than ten years ago, Xue Meng would’ve laughed out loud when he saw this outrageous scene.
 Back then, he and Mo Ran had been disciples together under the same master, and Mo Ran was known for being quite the prankster.
 Even though Xue Meng never liked Mo Ran much, he still found himself amused by the other’s antics from time to time.

 Xue Meng looked at the third grave.

 Under the night sky, the tomb was open.
-There was a coffin lying within, only there was no one inside of it, and no words were carved on the headstone.
+There was a coffin lying within; only there was no one inside of it, and no words were carved on the headstone.

 At this thought, he felt himself break into a cold sweat.